-1. Monitor your cash flow
+1. Monitor your business' cash flow

 Prepare annual, quarterly and monthly cash flow projections and closely monitor your operating expenses, overheads, stock levels, debt collections and profit.
 An accountant can help review your cash flow to highlight areas you may have overlooked, and plan for potential cash flow problems.